timothymin/timothymin.github.io/_posts/2025-06-01-zeroshotrlenablesafety.md

 ## Conclusion

-We introduced FB-safe, a zero-shot safe RL framework that extends FB representations with a safety-aware policy selection mechanism.
+I introduced FB-safe, a zero-shot safe RL framework that extends FB representations with a safety-aware policy selection mechanism.
 FB-safe balances reward and cost in offline safe RL environments without relying on reward or cost signals during training.
 Experiments on the DSRL benchmark show that FB-safe matches or outperforms existing offline safe RL baselines in cost reduction, despite operating in a more challenging zero-shot setting.

 This approach can be applied when cost functions are defined dynamically, making it suitable for domains where explicit safety signals are hard to obtain.
 Future work will extend FB-safe to pixel-based state representations and natural-language safety constraints, enabling richer generalization and explainability in real-world deployment scenarios.

-A current limitation is that performance is sensitive to the choice of $\lambda$, which we treat as a fixed hyperparameter.
+A current limitation is that performance is sensitive to the choice of $\lambda$, which I treat as a fixed hyperparameter.
 Developing adaptive strategies for tuning $\lambda$ is a promising direction for improving the balance between performance and safety.

 By addressing these avenues, FB-safe can provide a robust foundation for safe, generalizable, and interpretable reinforcement learning systems, especially for robotics and autonomous navigation in environments with dynamic and complex safety requirements.